 For more information on the campaign to ask State governors to support RTP funding: Catherine Ahern (202) 682-9530 - Fax (202) 682-9529 - firstname.lastname@example.org

-August 8, 2012: The Coalition for Recreational Trails is working to get as many signers on to the letter as possible by the evening of August 10 AND also trying to identify the States that could be in trouble.
-CRT stands ready to help those States.
+August 8, 2012: We are working to get as many signers on to the letter as possible by the evening of August 10 AND also trying to identify the States that could be in trouble.
 We need to know if any States think their program is safe or if it is questionable as to what their Governor will do.
 This is critical as we need time to assist those States in trouble– prior to the Sept.
 1 deadline.

 Please review this list: http://www.imba.com/groups-state to see which groups in your state have signed on to the RTP letter to their Governor – so far.